Oxford Nanopore Technologies

-Oxford Nanopore Technologies plc is a UK-based company which develops and sells nanopore sequencing products (including the portable DNA sequencer, MinION) for the direct, electronic analysis of single molecules.
+Oxford Nanopore Technologies plc is a UK-based company which develops and sells nanopore-based molecular sensing technology for the real-time analysis of DNA and RNA.
+Its platform includes sequencing devices, consumables and software used across research, applied and clinical markets.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded in 2005 as a spin-out from the University of Oxford by Hagan Bayley, Gordon Sanghera, and Spike Willcocks, with seed funding from the IP Group.
 The company made an initial public offering on the London Stock Exchange on 30 September 2021, under the ticker ONT.

 In March 2016 the company announced a chemistry upgrade to its nanopore sequencing product 'R9', using a protein nanopore in collaboration with the laboratory of Han Remaut (VIB/Vrije Universiteit Brussel).
 The company stated in a webcast that R9 is designed to improve error rates and yield.

-American astronaut Kate Rubins with a MinION sequencer on the ISS in August 2016.
+NASA astronaut Kate Rubins with a MinION sequencer on the ISS in August 2016.

-In July 2016, a MinION nanopore sequencer was included on the ninth NASA/SpaceX commercial cargo resupply services mission to the International Space Station.
-The aim of the mission was to provide proof of concept for the MinION's functionality in a microgravity environment.
-During the mission, ISS crew members successfully sequenced DNA from bacteria, bacteriophage and rodents from samples prepared on Earth.
-Maintaining the MinION device as a research facility on the space station holds the potential to support a number of additional science investigations, any of which could have Earth based applications.
+In December 2025, the company announced that Francis Van Parys would succeed Gordon Sanghera as CEO.
+Prior to joining Oxford Nanopore, he was President and CEO of Radiometer and held senior leadership roles at Cytiva and GE Healthcare.